 With all 3 of them being placed in a cell alongside Barbara the Daleks would later interrogate the Doctor on his own.

-They initially believed him to be a thal but the Doctor soon convinced them that he was a visitor from another world.
-During his conversation with his Dalek captors the Doctor came to realize that the box left outside the TARDIS was in fact a sample of the Thals anti radiation drugs.
+They initially believed him to be a Thal but the Doctor soon convinced them that he was a visitor from another world.
+During his conversation with his Dalek captors the Doctor came to realise that the box left outside the TARDIS was in fact a sample of the Thals anti radiation drugs.

 He made a deal with the Daleks that one of them would leave the city to retrieve the drugs which they would then split.
 Though the Daleks agreed to this they ultimately had no intentions of allowing the Doctor and his companions to keep any of the drugs.